AlonsoGonzalezRomo/The_Battle_of_Neighborhoods/README.md

 In this repository we will find the following sections:

 1) Description of the problem or idea.

-'\n'We will have a description of the main idea the the discussion of the backgroud.
+We will have a description of the main idea the the discussion of the backgroud.

 2) Description of the data.

 We will have a description of the data and how it will be used to solde the problem.

 3) Jupyter Notebook.

 We will have the code of the data.

 4) Report.

 We will have a report containing an Introduction, Description of the data, Methodology, Results, Discussions, and Conclusion.